10 Facts About Michigan Ice Wine

 Most other U.S. states cannot produce this decadent libation – it just doesn’t get cold enough.
 While not all Michigan wineries offer ice wine, many do.
-Consider booking a trip to the Leelanau Peninsula Wine Trail near Traverse City, the Thumbs Up Wine Trail in southeast Michigan or the Lake Michigan Shore Wine Trail.
+Consider booking a trip to the Leelanau Peninsula Wine Trail near Traverse City or the Lake Michigan Shore Wine Trail.

 3. There are Strict Rules

 These rules are for governing the harvesting, handling and labeling of ice wine, not just in Michigan, but internationally.

 Ice wine is made from grapes that have been partially frozen on the vine.
 There are “ice-style” wines that are made from grapes that are harvested then frozen, but these cannot be labeled as “ice wine.”
 Many vineyards will let you tour their grounds during the winter months, which offers a unique contrast to what you'll see between spring and fall.

 Leaving grapes on the vine for ice wine is risky.
 The longer the grapes hang on the vine, the more the sugar is concentrated.
 More sugar means more tasty morsels for birds, raccoons and other critters.
 Growers often cover the vines with netting to help reduce the damage.